 Ultrapremium ingredients because taste rules.
 We go to the ends of the earth to get the very best ingredients (literally like Peru and Madagascar).

 Our ginger comes from an organic farm in Peru.
 We tasted gingers from around the world including China, the United States, and India.
 The best flavor came from our supplier in Peru.
-The fact that the farm is certified organic made the choice pretty easy.
+The fact that the farm is certified organic and socially progressive made the choice pretty easy.

 In Madagascar, Bourbon vanilla pods are prepared by boiling them in water.
 It's sort of like the difference between a poached egg and a fried egg.
 They are both eggs, but the poaching process is a lot more delicate and produces an unmatched depth, complexity, and softness in the vanilla.